What the study found

 Key points

-- Reliability could not be predicted from sample coverage alone, according to the authors.
+- Reliability could not be predicted from sample coverage alone.

-- The authors report that multiple sources of bias may affect these methods.
+- Multiple sources of bias may affect the methods' performance.

 Disclosure